Windtwist/NNE-project/README.md

 # NNE-project
-Repository for Neural Network class project - Prediction of calories based on food pictures using NN
+Repository for Neural Network class project - Prediction of calories based on food pictures using

+In order to run make sure to download best.pt and incldue it into the Collab Runtime othervise the model will not work.

 ## Part 1.
 Conceputal design